pulentcom/pulent.github.io/_posts/2020-01-01-irresistible-offer.md

 layout: post
 title: How to tailor an irresistible offer
 date: 2020-05-11 13:22
-summary: Job to be done approach to offer creation.
+summary: Creating a perfect offer is not always simply about function—understanding your customers goes a long way helping you to optimise your offer for the benefit of both sides.
 categories:
 - jbtd
 - offers